Spider-Man and the Fantastic Four: Issue Four

-The cloud of purple plasma Spider-Man vomited out is the entire Poppupian race.
-The Impossible Man is a Poppupian, they have a hive mind and every DNA strand of this race is identical to each other meaning the entire race is contained in a single cell.
-"I must have breathed in what was left!"
-Spider-Man says.
-The Poppupians have rebuilt themselves from a single cell inside Spider-Man, developing into a huge blob that is rather annoyed.
+The cloud of purple plasma Spider-Man vomited out is the entire Poppupian race, to which Impossible Man belongs.
+They have a hive mind and every DNA strand of this race is identical to each other, meaning the entire race is contained in a single cell.
+The Poppupians have rebuilt themselves from a single cell inside Spider-Man, developing into a huge blob.

 Meanwhile, Reed returns from space, disrupting the Imperator's "time/space technology" and allowing the Thing to engage in a little clobbering time.
 The Imperator grafts various African animals together, creating monsters that fight Spider-Man and the Fantastic Four until the Poppupians make their appearance.
 They trash the Imperator and then announce that they will no longer contain themselves within one member of their race.
 Now they intend to take over the world.

 As the H'Mojens arrive to attack the Poppupians, Reed reveals that the Imperator saved his world from colonization, by becoming the new Imperator and promising to find worlds for the H'Mojen.
 The Poppupians start to separate the H'Mojen from their hosts in a process that protects the humans but kills the H'Mojen.
 Reed convinces the Imperator to recall the H'Mojen into his ship to save their lives.
 The only option seems to be for the Imperator to take the H'Mojen back to his world to merge with his people but as the Poppupians plan to overrun Earth with "9 billion unique beings", Spider-Man gets an idea so the Imperator absorbs the Poppupians into his ship and takes them to an uninhabited planet Reed found.
 There they merge with the H'Mojen to "combine the most adaptable yet direction-less species in the galaxy with the growth-driven one unable to change on their own."
 This merge seems to please both races, the Imperator gets to retire and the H'Mojen/Poppupians build a huge stone bust of Spider-Man.

 Back on Earth, as Peter and Mary Jane walk by, a cat hacks up a little piece of green glop that "pops" up into the Impossible Man.